 Read also:

-Yarn is a JavaScript package and dependency manager built by Facebook and supported by Google, Exponent, and Tilde.
-It was created to address the shortcomings of older versions of the NPM CLI.
+Yarn is a JavaScript package and dependency manager built by Facebook in 2016 and supported by Google, Exponent, and Tilde.
+It was created to address the shortcomings of older versions of the NPM CLI and it quickly garnered attention and support from a large open-source community.

 Like NPM, Yarn allows you to use and share code with other developers worldwide, so you don't have to reinvent the wheel, i.e., you can use code that other developers have written and published.
 This makes it easier for you to build software by allowing you to utilize other developers' answers to specific problems.